fentec-project/gofe/README.md

 functional key that allows a decrytor to decrypt an inner product without revealing the ciphertext or the function (`fullysec.FHMultiIPE`).
     * Function hiding inner product scheme by _Kim, Lewi, Mandal, Montgomery, Roy, Wu_ ([paper](https://eprint.iacr.org/2016/440.pdf)).
 The scheme allows the decryptor to decrypt the inner product of x and y without reveling (ciphertext) x or (function) y (`fullysec.fhipe`).
+    * Partially function hiding inner product scheme by _Romain Gay_ ([paper](https://eprint.iacr.org/2020/093.pdf)).
+This scheme
+ is a public key inner product scheme that decrypt the inner product of x and y without reveling (ciphertext) x or (function) y.
+This is achieved by limiting the space of vectors that can be encrypted with a public key (`fullysec.partFHIPE`).

 #### Quadratic polynomial schemes
+There are two implemented FE schemes for **quadratic multi-variate polynomials**:
+* First is an efficient symmetric FE scheme by _Dufour Sans, Gay_ and _Pointcheval_ ([paper](https://eprint.iacr.org/2018/206.pdf)) which is based on bilinear pairings, and offers adaptive security under chosen-plaintext attacks (IND-CPA security).
 You will need `SGP` scheme from package `quadratic`.

-It contains an
-implementation of an efficient FE scheme for **quadratic multi-variate polynomials** by _Dufour Sans, Gay_ and _Pointcheval_ ([paper](https://eprint.iacr.org/2018/206.pdf)) which is based on bilinear pairings, and offers adaptive security under chosen-plaintext attacks (IND-CPA security).
+* Second is an efficient pubic key FE by _Romain Gay_ ([paper](https://eprint.iacr.org/2020/093.pdf))
+that is based on the underlying partially function hiding inner product scheme and offers semi-adaptive simulation based security.
+You will need `quad` scheme from package `quadratic`.

 #### Schemes with attribute based encryption (ABE)
 Schemes are organized under package `abe`.

-It contains two ABE schemes:
+It contains three ABE schemes:
 * A ciphertext policy (CP) ABE scheme named FAME by _Agrawal, Chase_ ([paper](https://eprint.iacr.org/2017/807.pdf)) allowing encrypting a message based on a boolean expression defining a policy which attributes are needed for the decryption.
 It is implemented in `abe.fame`.
 * A key policy (KP) ABE scheme by _Goyal, Pandey, Sahai, Waters_ ([paper](https://eprint.iacr.org/2006/309.pdf)) allowing a distribution of